tuantje/AI-Inpainting-Thesis/README.md

   - **Efficiency Analysis**: Analysis of the efficiency metrics, including memory consumption and runtime performance.

 ### 3. Train
 This folder includes the scripts and configurations used for training the inpainting models.
-These scripts are based on the work by Yu et al. (https://github.com/JiahuiYu/generative_inpainting), adapted and extended for this research.
+These scripts are based on the work by [Yu et al.](https://github.com/JiahuiYu/generative_inpainting), adapted and extended for this research.

 ### 4. Inpainting App
 This folder contains everything you need to run the inpainting app locally.